twh9811/QuackersWebstore/README.md

 - Java 19 (Make sure to have correct JAVA_HOME setup in your environment)
 - Maven
 - Install angular material (`npm install --save @angular/material`)
-    - Note: If you are having compiling issues after doing this still try running `npm install`
+    - Note: If you are having compiling issues with angular after doing this, try running `npm install`

 ## How to run it